FHIR/FSHSchool/content/docs/SUSHI/tips/_index.md

     exampleCanonical: http://example.org/StructureDefinition/MyLM
 ```

-This will result in your logical model example being listed and displayed as a proper example of the logical model.
+Both approaches will result in your logical model example being listed and displayed as a proper example of the logical model.

-{{% alert title="Note" color="success" %}}
-This does not allow/support using the `Instance` keyword for creating examples of logical models.
-Authors must create the example as raw JSON or XML.
-Support for the `Instance` keyword may come in future versions of SUSHI.
-{{% /alert %}}

 ## Manual Slice Ordering